outaagunga/documentation/writing_guide.md

 ## Context
 Explain the broader movement or issue.
 > “Across rural Kenya, youth innovators are finding creative tech solutions.”
+.
+> Following the lead, write a 2-3 sentence paragraph that broadens the scope, explaining the wider movement, societal issue, or trend (e.g., rural tech innovation) that the main character represents.

 ## Main Character / Profile 1
 Who they are, what drives them, what they built.
+> Write a 4-5 sentence mini-profile detailing [MAIN CHARACTER'S NAME]: their background, their motivation for tackling [ISSUE], and a brief description of their specific innovation or project.

 ## Supporting Character / Profile 2
 Add diversity of experience or voice.
+> Introduce [SUPPORTING CHARACTER'S NAME/TITLE] with a 3-4 sentence paragraph that highlights how their experience or perspective either complements or contrasts with the main character’s journey.

 ## Conflict or Challenge
 What obstacle do they face (funding, access, policy, etc.)?